dmtm93/Isshiki/README.md

 ## License

-MIT — do whatever you like with it.
-(Change this if you'd prefer something else; it's just a sensible free default.)
+MIT — do whatever you like with it, so long as you aren't selling, monetizing, or profiting from it in any way.